crossplane/crossplane/CONTRIBUTING.md

 documentation and examples.
 Please keep documentation and example changes in distinct commits.

-One your change is written, tested, and documented the final step is to have it reviewed!
-You'll be presented with a template and a small checklist when you open a PR.
+Once your change is written, tested, and documented the final step is to have it reviewed!
+You'll be presented with a template and a small checklist, when you open a PR.
 Please read the template and fill out the checklist.
-If the folks reviewing your PR request changes please make them in new commits.
+Please make all PR request changes in subsequent commits.
 This allows your reviewers to see what has changed as you address their comments.
 Be mindful of  your commit history as you do this - avoid commit messages like "Address review feedback" if possible.
 If doing so is difficult a good alternative is to rewrite your commit history to clean them up after your PR is approved but